-The tree numbers in the inventory in Attachment 4 correspond to the tree numbers on the plans in Attachments 1 through 3.
+The tree numbers in the inventory in Attachment 4 correspond to the tree numbers on the plans in Attachments 1 and 3.

 Note that since the site is 15.91 acres, Section 17.102.50 requires 48 trees over 11inch DBH that are in good condition to be retained.
-My assignment was to identify at least 48 trees in the grove that meet this criteria.
-While I assessed 97 trees total in the grove and park, I found 59 that were over 11-inch DBH and in good condition.
+My assignment was to identify at least 48 trees in the grove that meet these criteria.